Read My Mind (The Killers song): Music video

-The video for "Read My Mind" was shot in Tokyo and directed by Diane Martel, shortly before the band embarked on their round of touring to New Zealand and Australia.
+The video for "Read My Mind" was shot in Tokyo and directed by Diane Martel, shortly before the band embarked on their New Zealand and Australian leg of the Sam's Town Tour.
 In an interview, Brandon Flowers called the tune "kind of our favorite song" and promised the clip would find the band "in Tokyo, on bikes."

 The video shows the band members having fun in different parts of Tokyo.
 It shows them playing with Japanese school children in Shinjuku Park, interacting with a Japanese Elvis impersonator in the Kabukicho entertainment district, releasing balloons in front of the Nihonbashi Jogakkan Girls High School, and riding on different kinds of bicycles past the Ichogaoka Hachiman Shrine in Asakusabashi.
 The video ends with the four members of the band checking into a capsule hotel followed by Japanese television character Gachapin.

 The video premiered on February 8, 2007, on MTV's Total Request Live as part of their "Spankin' New Music Week."
 On the March 23, 2007, episode of VH1's Top 20 Countdown, "Read My Mind" was number one, making it the first time a Killers' video had reached that rank.